33 Best Things to Do in Oaxaca City Mexico (2026): Food, Culture & Day Trips

 Many murals, chocolate shops, coffee places, small boutique hotels, and restaurants exist.
 Honestly, this is the perfect place for an Instagram photoshoot.
 It’s idyllic.

 If you have only 2 days in Oaxaca and you are interested in learning about its rich history and the local culture, you MUST visit this place.
-It is large enough that it will take you a great part of your day, but it is worth it.
+It is large enough to take up a great part of your day, but it is worth it.

-This temple has been the stage of many historical events throughout history.
+This temple has been the stage for many historical events.

 At the temple, you can hire a local guide to talk about architecture, history, altarpieces, and a magnificent vault.